dimanech/atlas-guide/README.md

 The most robust way to do this is extend templates on project level and remove views that responsible for that.

-### I build dependency graph but it has too much duplicate imports since each our resulted file include the same files.
+### I build dependency graph, but it has too much duplicate imports since each our resulted file include the same files.

 To clean up the graph you could add duplicated files into scss ignore list.
 To do this put regexp to `excludedSassFiles` field.